Related Pages: Combat - Weapons & Armor Special Mechanics - Called Shots and Situational Modifiers - Specialized Combat Styles

 For every crafts level the item has you must make a Mental Challenge, with the retest being the applicable crafts ability.
 The difficulty starts at 6, but increases by 2 for each consecutive downtime dedicated to creating the same item.
 If any of the challenges fail, the crafting process stops and the item is locked in at the crafts level of the last remaining successful chop.
 Items cannot be improved after creation.

-NOTE: While you may use ability retests for each challenge in the crafting process, additional retests for the purposes of crafting (such as those from gifts or fetishes) can only be used ONCE per item.
+NOTE: While you may use ability retests for each challenge in the crafting process, additional retests for the purposes of crafting (such as those from gifts or fetishes) can only be used ONCE per item per source.
+So you could use each Gift and/or Fetish Retest you have at your disposal ONCE EACH per item.

 (Brunwulf Rune-Forge wishes to make a Crafts 4 Warhammer.
 He has Crafts: Metalworking 4, meaning it will take him three downtime actions total to craft the hammer, with a total of four challenges.
 With the first downtime action spent, Brunwulf gets to make 2 Crafts challenges right away, at difficulties 6 and 8.
 He succeeds them both, and gets to proceed to his second and third downtime actions, these requiring mental challenges at difficulty 10 and 12 respectively.)